 Always remember that prevention is better than cure.
 Even if you don’t display any of these symptoms, be sure to speak to a cardiologist about unusual symptoms and ways to proactively reduce your risk of heart disease.

 How to keep my heart healthy?

 While you can’t change risk factors – such family history, gender or ageing – heart disease is certainly avoidable.

-Here are 3 tips to keep you healthy:
+Here are 7 tips to keep your heart healthy

 Adults, especially those aged 45 and older, and those with a history of heart disease, should get checked once a year.